Mediavine Review (Should You Make the Switch?)

 Ads are only loaded when a user scrolls down the page.
 In other words, ads are only loaded when they are visible to the reader.

-Another reason why RPM and revenue are quite high for Mediavine publishers is because of the sticky ads in the sidebar and at the bottom of each page, and also the video player ad units.
+Another reason why Mediavine publishers can earn more money is because of specific high-performing ad units, such as sticky ads in the sidebar and at the bottom of each page, and the video ad unit.

 Mediavine dashboard ad units